olino3101/olino3101/README.md

 ---

 ## 🟣 About Me
-- 🕶️ Experimenting with XR (VR, AR, MR)
+- 🕶️ Experimenting with VR
 - 🤖 Building and learning about AI and machine learning
 - 🛠️ Trying out new tech and coding tools